TimJones/prototim-site/content/posts/home-lab/talos.md

 Since I want to use my physical servers, this guide is going to stick to the bare metal methods.
-The same team that created Talos have also created [Sidero Metal](https://www.siderolabs.com/platform/bare-metal-kubernetes-sidero/) to manange Talos Kubernetes cluster on bare metal platforms which I'll cover at a later date, along with a highly-available control plane and customized network configuration.
+The same team that created Talos have also created [Sidero Metal](https://www.siderolabs.com/platform/bare-metal-kubernetes-sidero/) to manage Talos Kubernetes cluster on bare metal platforms which I'll cover at a later date, along with a highly-available control plane and customized network configuration.
 This first cluster will be a simple single control plane node with two worker nodes, and the networking will be handled by flannel which comes built-in